 Private credit teams evaluate thousands of opportunities with incomplete information and tight timelines.

-Each new deal involves hundreds of pages of diligence materials, credit agreements, and financial statements, plus precedent knowledge hidden in past IC memos.
+Each new deal involves hundreds of pages of diligence materials, credit agreements, and financial statements, plus precedent knowledge hidden in past Investment Committee (IC) memos.
 The challenge isn’t in finding documents, but extracting the right terms, benchmarks, and comps fast, while maintaining defensibility in front of the investment committee, sponsor, and borrower.

-Hebbia helps private credit firms automate the heavy lift of screening, benchmarking, and precedent analysis so teams can focus on judgment, analysis, and negotiation.
+Fortunately, Hebbia is purpose-built for the intricacies of finance.
+It helps private credit firms automate the heavy lift of screening, benchmarking, and precedent analysis so teams can focus on judgment, analysis, and negotiation.

 Here are four ways private credit teams are using Hebbia:

-Context: Past IC memos contain valuable analyses on credit quality of previously analyzed companies, in addition to key terms, risks, structures, etc. Leveraging these can be valuable for cross-referencing new opportunities.
+Past IC memos contain valuable analyses on credit quality of previously analyzed companies

 How Hebbia Helps: Hebbia centralizes past IC memos into a queryable library.
 Using Matrix, credit teams can instantly filter by key attributes and surface the most relevant precedents.
 Analysts can issue queries like: